-You can link your Google Ads account to your Firebase project to use the audiences created using Firebase data.
+You can link your Google Ads account to your Firebase project to use the audience segments created using Firebase data.

 Before you begin

-It's not possible to use remarketing lists from Firebase audiences unless your accounts are linked.
-To learn how to link your Google Ads account to Firebase, read Link Google Ads with Google Analytics App + Web or Firebase.
+It's not possible to use data segments from Firebase audience segments unless your accounts are linked.
+To learn how to link your Google Ads account to Firebase, read Link a Google Analytics 4 property or Firebase project to Google Ads

 How it works

-In your Google Ads account, you can create mobile app remarketing lists that are based on Firebase audiences.
-Lists based on mobile app data can be targeted by Search, Display, and Video campaigns.
-You can also create audiences in Firebase using any combination of events and user properties (for example, “Android users who live in Brazil”).
-Below are some lists that are available by default in Google Ads when the Google Ads account is linked to a Firebase project.
+In your Google Ads account, you can create data segments with your mobile app users that are based on Firebase audience segments.
+Segments based on mobile app data can be targeted by Search, Display, and Video campaigns.
+You can also create audience segments in Firebase using any combination of events and user properties (for example, “Android users who live in Brazil”).
+Below are some segments that are available by default in Google Ads when the Google Ads account is linked to a Firebase project.

 - Purchasers: People who have purchased an app or made an in-app purchase.